MLlm-DR: Towards Explainable Depression Recognition with MultiModal Large Language Models: Experimental Results and Analysis

-To further evaluate the interpretability and reliability of the model's outputs, we conducted a human evaluation involving clinical experts.
-A total of 100 samples were randomly selected from the test set.
-Experts were asked to independently score each sample and evaluate the model-generated evaluation rationales corresponding to those samples.
-Each rationale was rated on a 3-point scale: 3 — \textit{Fully agree} (the expert would have made the same assessment), 2 — \textit{Reasonable} (different perspective but similar conclusion), and 1 — \textit{Disagree} (the rationale was not acceptable).
-We report four evaluation metrics in Table ~\ref{label_8}: I) The proportion of model outputs not conforming to the required instruction format; II) Result of expert ratings (RMSE/MAE); III) agreement rate between model predictions and expert ratings; IV) Proportional distribution of expert ratings on the quality of model-generated evaluation rationales (3/2/1).
-From the results, we draw the following observations: {\bf{1)}} LLaMA-3-8B frequently produced improperly formatted outputs, impairing scoring accuracy, while LoRA fine-tuning effectively mitigated this issue and enhanced model performance. {\bf{2)}} Our method achieved 87\% and 73\% consistency with expert scores on CMDC and E-DAIC-WOZ respectively, demonstrating strong practical value. {\bf{3)}} Expert ratings also showed limitations, even falling slightly behind our method on E-DAIC-WOZ, reflecting the inherent difficulty of depression assessment and the subtlety of depressive cues that often require additional context to interpret. {\bf{4)}} 77\% and 64\% of the model’s reasoning was rated as “fully agree” by experts on CMDC and E-DAIC-WOZ respectively, highlighting the interpretability of our approach.
+From the results, we draw the following observations: {\bf{1)}} LLaMA-3-8B frequently produced improperly formatted outputs, impairing scoring accuracy, while LoRA fine-tuning effectively mitigated this issue and enhanced model performance. {\bf{2)}} Our method achieved 87\% and 73\% consistency with expert scores on CMDC and E-DAIC-WOZ respectively, demonstrating strong practical value. {\bf{3)}} Expert ratings also showed limitations, even falling slightly behind our method on E-DAIC-WOZ, reflecting the inherent difficulty of depression assessment and the subtlety of depressive cues that often require additional context to interpret. {\bf (4)} On CMDC and E-DAIC-WOZ, 77\% and 64\% of the model’s rationales were rated “fully agree” by clinical experts, further corroborating the interpretability and clinical concordance of the proposed approach.